 I am on the panel for Poetry Ireland’s Writers in Schools.
 I normally work with Transition Year students and fifth and sixth year.
 Bookings, which are part-funded by Poetry Ireland, must be made well in advance through their website. http://www.poetryireland.ie/education/writers-in-schools.html.
 Find out more about my workshop work.

 I have had a long association with the Kinsale Arts Festival which moves to September this year, and served on the committee for its first three years.
-I have also been involved with West Cork Literary Festival, based in Bantry and the Cork International Short Story Festival - see travel piece from the Oldie Magazine’s Go Away GB supplement on this website for more information.
+I have also been involved with the Cork World Bookfest, hosted annually by Cork City Libraries in mid-April to mark Shakespeare’s birthday, the West Cork Literary Festival, based in Bantry as well as the Cork International Short Story Festival - see above, and see travel piece from the Oldie Magazine’s Go Away GB supplement on this website for more information.

 “I always welcome the opportunity to work with Alannah for her professionalism, tact, diligence and ability to transform a script.
 She can see straight to the heart of the matter and is insightful about what is required to turn a script into a publishable prospect.